varunmehta/varunmehta.github.io/_posts/2008-07-13-duplicate-file-finder.md

 The output file when viewed on Open Office, Google Docs or Excel looks like this

-This is how the output looks like this.
-It shows you which file a duplicate of which other file.
+This is what the output looks like.
+It shows you which file is a duplicate of which other file.

 {% highlight bash %}
 /mnt/datastorage/Photos/2008/Photos/Halloween NYC 2007/DSC01958.JPG /mnt/datastorage/Photos/2008/Photos/SORT ME/DSC01958.JPG